christophercliff/sausage/README.md

-A contextual pagination jQuery UI Widget.
+A jQuery UI Widget for contextual pagination.

 Currently in development.